 Oh, and did I mention that it’s very low carb?
 The crust is made of sausage! yeah, you heard me.
 Sausage!
 And the filling is creamy and full of satisfying meats like bacon and ham.
 That’s why I called it the Sausage-Crusted Meat Lover’s Breakfast Quiche.
 It’s definitely more than a mouthful!

-1 lb breakfast sausage, room temperature (remove any casings)
+- 1 pound breakfast sausage room temperature (remove any casings)

-Use your hands or a hand mixer to combine the sausage, almond flour, and Parmesan cheese.
-Press the sausage mixture along the bottom and up the sides of a 9 by 13 casserole dish.
+- Use your hands or a hand mixer to combine the sausage, almond flour, and Parmesan cheese.
+Press the sausage mixture along the bottom and up the sides of the lined springform pan.
 Be sure to press the sausage crust to just below the rim of the dish since the sausage will shrink and pull away from the sides as it cooks.

-Use a blender or a whisk to beat the eggs and heavy cream, and salt until frothy.
-Pour the egg mixture on top of the ham, bacon and cheese.
-Top the dish with the remaining bacon and cheese.
+- Use a blender or whisk to beat the eggs, cream, and salt until frothy.
+Pour the egg mixture over the bacon, ham, and cheese.
+Top with the remaining bacon.